The-Minecraft-Scientist/WIP-Sound-Mod/rust/design.md

 JNI calls can be expensive!
 C-based FFI is usually fairly cheap performance-wise in native languages.
 However, java isn't a native language, and it has to do a fair bit of work to setup a "native" calling convention and memory state, which can lead to expensive interrupts and context swaps.
 I'm considering backing the "hotter" callbacks (ie updating world mask state because a block was removed/placed) with a buffer that flushes (causing a native call) periodically or when filled.

-## stay tuned!
-I'll probably be writing more here as I start to implement things!